xta0/xta0.me/_posts/2018-07-03-Deep-Learning-14.md

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2018/07/dl-nlp-w3-6.png">

-If we don't look at the whole sentence, then what part of the input French sentence should you be looking at when trying to generate this first word? <mark>What the Attention Model would be computing is a set of attention weights</mark>.
+Now, the question is, If we don't look at the whole sentence, then what part of the input French sentence should you be looking at when trying to generate this first word?
+For each French word, we will be looking at the words before and after it, and <mark>our Attention Model will compute set of attention weights for the nearby words</mark>, representing how much attention we should be paying for those words.

-We're going to use $\alpha^{<1,1>}$ to denote the weight for the first word.
+For example, we're going to use $\alpha^{<1,1>}$ to denote the weight for the first word.
 This means how much attention should we be pay when generating the word.
-Then we'll also come up with a second weight $\alpha^{<1,2>}$ which tells us how much attention we're paying to this second word when computing the first word, so on and so forth.
+Then we'll also come up with a second weight $\alpha^{<1,2>}$ which tells us how much attention we're paying to this second word when translating the first word, so on and so forth.

-And once we gather all weights information for the first word, we then feed it into the other RNN network as context for translating the first word.
+And once we gather all weights information for the nearby words, we then feed it into the other RNN network as <mark>context</mark> for translating the first word.
 We then repeat the same process to generate the second, third and the rest of the words.
 The high-level process can be illustrated using the following diagram:

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2018/07/dl-nlp-w3-7.png">